 4. Using a sponge scourer wipe down the inside of the microwave, the door and the ceiling, the dirt and food will come right off.

-1. You can follow the method above, but swap vinegar for a whole lemon.
+1. Another handy microwave cleaning hack is to follow the method above, but swap vinegar for a whole lemon.
 Simply cut the fruit in half and squeeze the juice from one half into 200ml of water.

 2. Place both halves of the lemon, leaving the rind on, into the water.